sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/1. Use/README.md

 # Use CMake Project

+## Ideal Scenario
+* CMake Cycle
+  * 1. there is a cmake project
+  * 2. build the cmake project
+  * 3. write a cmake project to include and link pre-build cmake project
+  * loop 1~3

 ## Other Setting for cmake
 On windows we need to build cmake with x64 and x86 at different folder.
 ```